negimaq/stns-server/README.md

     | 20XX/01/01 00:00:00 | mail@xxxxx | user | bash | ssh-rsa AAAA... | ssh-ed25519 AAAA... |

     Using Google Forms, you can easily get this csv file and url.
-3. Run script to add users.
+3. Run scripts to add users.
     ```
     ./update-vmlserver.sh
     ./update-vmlbastion.sh